Lake Zurich High School

 Lake Zurich High School, LZHS, or Lake Zurich Senior High School is a public four-year high school located in Lake Zurich, Illinois, a northwest suburb of Chicago, in the United States.
-It is part of Community Unit School District 95, which is home to five elementary schools and two middle schools, primarily taking students from Lake Zurich Middle School North and Lake Zurich Middle School South, but it also takes students from local parochial schools such St. Francis de Sales.
-Students from most of Lake Zurich, Hawthorn Woods portions of Kildeer, Deer Park, North Barrington and unincorporated areas such as Forest Lake and Echo Lake attend Lake Zurich High School.
+It is part of Community Unit School District 95, which is home to five elementary schools and two middle schools, primarily taking students from Lake Zurich Middle School North and Lake Zurich Middle School South, but it also takes students from local parochial schools such as St. Francis de Sales.
+Students from most of Lake Zurich, Hawthorn Woods, portions of Kildeer, Deer Park, North Barrington, and unincorporated areas such as Forest Lake and Echo Lake attend Lake Zurich High School.

 History

-Lake Zurich High school first opened its doors to students in 1926 as Ela-Vernon High School, serving Ela and Vernon Townships in Lake County, Illinois.
-In 1964, area residents built a second high school which was to be called Ela-Vernon East.
-A series of disagreements between Vernon Township residents and Ela Township residents led to the split of the school district and Stevenson High School opened in nearby Lincolnshire drawing students from the eastern half of Ela Township and all of Vernon Township.
+Lake Zurich High School first opened its doors to students in 1926 as Ela-Vernon High School, serving Ela and Vernon Townships in Lake County, Illinois.
+In 1964, area residents built a second high school, which was to be called Ela-Vernon East.
+A series of disagreements between Vernon Township residents and Ela Township residents led to the split of the school district, and Stevenson High School opened in nearby Lincolnshire, drawing students from the eastern half of Ela Township and all of Vernon Township.
 As a result of the split, a rivalry existed between the schools, and each fall the football teams competed for what was known as "The Cannon".
 The Cannon was a miniature steel replica of the real thing, and fired a blank shotgun shell when teams entered the field, and or scored a touchdown.
 The Cannon was retired in 1982, after Stevenson and Lake Zurich discontinued their football rivalry, as a result of a differing enrollment and different athletic conference affiliations.
 Lake Zurich won the last game involving the cannon in 1982.
 Students from most of Lake Zurich, Hawthorn Woods portions of Kildeer, Deer Park, North Barrington and unincorporated areas such as Forest Lake and Echo Lake attend Lake Zurich High School.